Iune/flagicon/README.md

   --help, -h             display this help and exit
 ```

-For example, if we were to create a flagicon for the file `nm.png` (the state flag of New Mexico), we might run:
+For example, if we were to create a flagicon for the file `nm.png` (the state flag of New Mexico), we might run the following:

 ```
 flagicon nm.png
 ```

 This would produce a flagicon and save it to `out.png`.

-If we wish to name the output file, we might run:
+If we wish to name the output file -- perhaps `nm_icon.png`, we might run:

 ```
 flagicon nm.png -o nm_icon.png